 • The site was born from a personal health journey involving coeliac disease and the transformative effect of removing processed foods

-• South Africa's banting and paleo movements overlap significantly, and PaleoPower covers both within a local cultural context
+• South Africa's banting and paleo movements overlap significantly; PaleoPower covers both within a local cultural context

 • PaleoPower does not replace professional medical advice — always consult a qualified practitioner for personalised guidance